chizakura/minesweeper/README.md

 #### MVP

 - Title and board
-- Click a square that shows either empty or bomb
+- Click a square that is empty
+- Show all bombs when clicked
+- Add counters to board
 - Add flags to board
 - Click all empty squares to win